creationrose/blog/README.md

 Report bugs via fork and pull requests.

-If you would like to improve and add more features and functionality feel free.
+Feel free to improve and add more features based on user stories.

 ## User Stories

-As a user, I want to be able to post my deepest thoughts in a blog entry with a title and date.
+As a user, I want to be able to post a blog entry with a title and date.

 As a user, I want to be able to see all of my posts listed by title and have them link to each post, so I can revisit any entry later.